 Bev Conklin (Vocals)

 Fondly called BC, Bev started her singing/songwriting career with BC & The Blues Crew in 1992 (now The BC Combo).
 Born in New Orleans, LA, she was an Army brat for 20 years living abroad and domestically.
 BC has earned her wings as the Lehigh Valley's Queen of the Blues.
 During the jam her band was hosting Nov.
 10, 2019, BC was presented with a Lifetime Achievement Award by the Blues Musician's Guild of the Lehigh Valley.
 She has won numerous Lehigh Valley Music Awards for Best Female Vocalist, Best Blues Vocalist, Best All-around Performer and most recently, recognized by the LVMA with a special award for her former service as an ambassador to the LVMA.
 Bev's inspirations are extremely diverse and include Beethoven, Mozart, Chopin, Lynrd Skynrd, Gary Stapleton, Mike Farris, Marvin Gaye, Sam Cook, Ella Fitzgerald, Koko Taylor, Etta James, Saffire, Nina Simone, Rickie Lee Jones and numerous icons across many genres.
 Her musical background began at 3 years old, playing piano by ear, but eventually was classicly trained on piano and theory between the ages of 6 and 18.
 She was in her Jr. High and High School chorus and made it to county, state and regionals.
 She was taught how to play acoustic guitar by some "hip" nuns back in the 1970's.
 She did the children's guitar masses with a teen group formed by St. Catherine's of Sienna in Allentown PA in the late 70's.
-In 2009, BC was very honored when asked to fill-in for lead singer Miss Mary Dunbar and recorded live at Sun Studios in Memphis TN with the Friar's Point Band during an IBC competition.
+In 2009, BC was very honored when asked to fill-in for lead singer Mary Dunbar and recorded live at Sun Studios in Memphis TN with the Friar's Point Band during an IBC competition.
 Bev also performed and recorded with Tower Suite & Friends with band mate, Wayne Smith, from 2010-2017 at the Sands Casino in Bethlehem PA.
-She is the Director and promoter of the Lehigh River Blues Jam, an annual Blues Festival in the Lehigh Valley.
+She is the Director and promoter of the Lehigh River Blues Jam, an annual Blues Festival in the Lehigh Valley to educate and promote the region's talent.
 Bev Conklin is an ambassador of the Blues in Pennsylvania.

 Wayne Smith (Guitar, Percussion, Vocals)